Extensions of k-regulous functions from two-dimensional varieties: Preliminaries

 \begin{obs} Let $X$ be a variety regular for some system of parameters $x_1,\dots,x_k$.
 Let $f\in\R(X)$.
-Then $f\in\Rr{1}(X)$ if and only if all the partial derivatives of $f$ belong to $\Rr{0}(X)$. \begin{proof} Implication in the one direction is easy as every directional derivative of a Lipchitz function is bounded by its Lipschitz constant.
+Then $f\in\Rr{1}(X)$ if and only if all the partial derivatives of $f$ belong to $\Rr{0}(X)$. \begin{proof} Implication in the one direction is easy as every partial derivative of a differentiable Lipchitz function is bounded by its Lipschitz constant.

-To deal with the other direction we firstly would like to show that the set $\indet(f)$ is of codimension at least $2$.
+Assume now that the partial derivatives of $f$ all belong to $\Rr{0}(X)$.
+We firstly would like to show that the set $\indet(f)$ is of codimension at least $2$.
 Suppose the contrary and take $Z$ to be an irreducible component of the set of codimension $1$.
-The ring $\RR(X)_Z$ is known to be a discrete valuation ring, let $r$ generate its maximal ideal.
-By our assumption $\ord_r(f)<0$ so we can represent $f$ as
+Let $\RR(X)_Z$ be the local ring of the subvariety $Z$, i.e. the localisation of $\R(X)$ at $\I(Z)$.
+It is known to be a discrete valuation ring, let $q$ generate its maximal ideal.
+By our assumption $\ord_q(f)<0$ so we can represent $f$ as